learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostAuthor.md

 ##### UnitTest BL Project (optional, but highly recommended)

-- Modify the *GetDefaultMockData* method of PostsHelper class in the */Helpers* folder adding the enhancement of the new Author property.
+- Modify the *GetDefaultMockData* method of PostsHelper class in the */Helpers* folder adding a value to the the new Author property.
 - Add a new test to verify the list of post filtered by author (*PostsService.GetAllByAuthor()*) giving different parameters as input to the test (based on the names of the authors you entered in the PostsHelper) and verify in the *Asserts* that the returned posts are actually of that author.

 ```csharp